Youngcius/ustc-cs-machine-learning/README.md

-## Project 2: GMM for clustering base on EM algorithm
+## Project 2: GMM for clustering based on EM algorithm

 This project realized the Gaussian Mixture Model (GMM) for unsupervised clustering, based on the Expectation Maximization (EM) algorithm.